 Ben Chilwell & Ricardo Pereira

-Leicester City's full-backs celebrate Ben Chilwell's effort against Chelsea.
+City's full-backs celebrate Ben Chilwell's effort in a 2-2 draw with Chelsea earlier this season.

 The Foxes remain eight points clear of Chelsea in fourth position, and are now 15 points clear of Manchester United, who later play Wolverhampton Wanderers.